erikdubois/Aureola/README.md

 The script asks you  if it is ok to delete everything inside folder ~/.config/conky.

 The reason I have done this is because you sometimes change the code on the live conky in ~/.config/conky but if you change the conky via this script the files will be overwritten.
+Then all your work is gone.

 Respond with yes if you did not change anything.

-Two things will happen after conky has stopped.

-	1. current info in ./config/conky will be deleted
-	2. new conky files will be copied from  ~/.aureola/...  to ./config/conky

-Conky will restart with new conky configuration file.
+	Exactly the same steps will be taken as above mentioned.

 If there are dependancies (read software) that is required for the conky to function fully, it will be installed as well.